bolajixi/Flower_Classifier/README.md

 # Image Classifier

-This is a command line application that predicts and classifies images.
+This is a command line application that predicts and classifies various images of flowers with an accuracy of 85.5%.
 It is built using the `PyTorch` library.

 # Installation